kevindecker1/BreezyBenchmark/README.md

 BreezyBenchmark is a lightweight .Net package for easy performance testing on your code.

+By default, the test summary will be printed to the Output console.
+There is an optional argument for writing the summary to a txt file.
+If set to true, it will launch automatically when the test(s) are complete.

 There are 4 ways that you can utilize BreezyBenchmark to test your code.

 1. Run a specific block of code